georgeberry/blayers/README.md

 ## roadmap

+Blue sky

+1. Can we have some r style syntax or brms style?

+Normal science

 1. Fit helpers for models with categorical variables
 2. Multioutput models
 3. Examples
 4. More code re-use in `layers.py` (this will only become clear after more code is written)
 5. More link functions
-6. Can we have some r style syntax or brms style?
-7. Fit helpers for getting cols in/out, doing data science
+6. Fit helpers for getting cols in/out, doing data science
-8. Better errors if you pass the wrong stuff
+7. Better errors if you pass the wrong stuff
+8. Version the docs